MicrosoftDocs/power-pages-docs/power-pages-docs/admin/create-additional-sites.md

 | [Environment with Dynamics 365 apps](/power-pages/templates/dynamics-365-apps/overview) | Community, Customer self-service, Employee self-service sites | 50 sites\*\* | No limits for language.
 Each site can have one or more languages enabled. \*\*\*
 | [Environment with Dynamics 365 apps](/power-pages/templates/dynamics-365-apps/overview) | Partner site, [Modern Community](/dynamics365/customer-service/community-get-started), Field Service customer, Order Returns, [Customer site for Dynamics 365 Supply Chain Management](/dynamics365/supply-chain/sales-marketing/customer-portal-overview) | one site for each template | Limit of one site template, but additional languages for each template can be enabled. \*\*\* |

-\* Requires Starter portal package version [9.3.2109.x or later](release-updates.md#starter-portal-package-updates)
+\* Requires Starter portal package version [9.3.2109.x or later](../release-updates.md)

-\*\* Requires Starter portal package version [9.3.2201.0 or later](release-updates.md#starter-portal-package-updates)
+\*\* Requires Starter portal package version [9.3.2201.0 or later](../release-updates.md)

 \*\*\* Additional languages can be enabled for individual sites, even if only one site type per environment is allowed.
-For more information about enabling additional languages for sites, go to [Enable multiple language support](./configure/enable-multiple-language-support.md).
+For more information about enabling additional languages for sites, go to [Enable multiple-language website support](../configure/enable-multiple-language-support.md).

 To enable multiple [Modern Community](/dynamics365/customer-service/community-get-started) sites, see [Create new websites in Community](/dynamics365/customer-service/community-create-websites).